-YWCA Canada is a proud partner on McGill University's iMPACTS project, an initiative to address sexual violence on university campuses across Canada and internationally.
-This work was supported by the Social Sciences and Humanities Research Council of Canada IMPACTS: Collaborations to Address Sexual Violence on Campus; Social Sciences and Humanities Research Council of Canada Partnership Grant Number: 895-2016-1026, Project Director, Shaheen Shariff, Ph.D., James McGill Professor, McGill University.
-With this support, YWCA envisioned the Not Online.
-Not on Campus. project.
+YWCA Canada is a proud partner on the iMPACTS project, an initiative to address sexual violence on university campuses across Canada and internationally, under a Partnership Grant.
+Supported by the Social Sciences and Humanities Research Council of Canada IMPACTS: Collaborations to Address Sexual Violence on Campus; Social Sciences and Humanities Research Council of Canada Partnership Grant Number: 895-2016-1026, Project Director, Shaheen Shariff, Ph.D., James McGill Professor, McGill University.
+The support received from iMPACTS was specifically related and limited to supporting the literature review, development of the toolkit and workshops.
+Neither iMPACTS nor any McGill researchers were involved in developing or conducting the focus groups and interviews conducted by the YWCA.